 The Augusta Springs Wetlands, with Kim

-Fine weather for a walk at Augusta Springs, 13 October 2024, with our newly-arrived friend Kim.
+Fine weather for a walk at Augusta Springs, 13 October 2024, with our newly-arrived friend Kim Schmutzler.

-Kim's an inveterate hiker and has come to explore Virginia's possibilities for a month or so, whilst taking of our wonderful cats whilst we're in Europe.
+Kim's an inveterate hiker and has come to explore Virginia's possibilities for a month or so, whilst taking good care of our wonderful cats whilst we're in Europe.

-Leaving us free to enjoy our Italian sightseeing and to wonder all month whether Melvin and Choupette will recognize us when we return . . . whether they'll accept our company while missing Kim's after she's had to leave them.
+Leaving us free to enjoy our Italian sightseeing and to wonder all month whether Melvin and Choupette will recognize us when we return . . . whether they'll accept our company while missing Kim's after she's had to go back Minneapolis.

-Kim was here for the same purpose at this time last year, and to be honest it all worked out really well then.
+Kim was here for the same purposes at this time last year, and to be honest it all worked out really well then.

 Kristin explaining the layout of the wetlands